softlinkprotocol/curve-docs/docs/exchange-pools.rst

         >>> pool.balances(0)
         2918187395

-.. py:function:: StableSwap.owner() -> uint256: view
+.. py:function:: StableSwap.owner() -> address: view

     Getter for the admin/owner of the pool.